Courses

 Fall, Spring.

-Full details for ENGL 7890 - Pedagogical and Thesis Development
+Full details for ENGL 7850 - Reading for Writers

 This course gives students the opportunity to work with a selected instructor to pursue special interests or research not treated in regularly scheduled courses.
 After getting permission of the instructor, students should contact the department to request access to an instructor's section.
 Enrolled students are required to provide the department with a course description and/or syllabus along with the instructor's approval by the end of the first week of classes.